SillyBilly0069/rock-paper-scissors-odin/README.md

-# rock-paper-scissors-odin
+This Project was made on The Odin Project (TOP). https://www.theodinproject.com/lessons/foundations-rock-paper-scissors

-A simple Rock/Paper/Scissors game made on The Odin Project
+**Preview:**